spaghetti-source/homlib/README.md

 ## Description

-A C++ implementation of homomorphism counting algorithm.
+A C++ implementation of graph homomorphism counting algorithm and a Python interface.

-## Algorithm

-It is a dynamic programming on tree decomposition.
+This implements Diaz--Serna--Thilikos's dynamic programming algorithm on a nice tree decomposition.
+This implements the greedy heuristics to find a tree decomposition.

-- For tree decomposition, it uses the greedy heuristics.
-- For homomorphism counting, I implemented [1].

-[1] Josep Diaz, Maria Serna, Dimitrios M. Thilikos (2002): "Counting H-colorings of partial k-trees", Theoretical Computer Science, 281 (2002), 291 – 309.
+Josep Diaz, Maria Serna, Dimitrios M. Thilikos (2002): "Counting H-colorings of partial k-trees", Theoretical Computer Science, 281 (2002), 291 – 309.

 ## Usage